eslinkov/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **HTML pages** - Used the Go Live feature on VS code to render the HTML I wrote for each page.
+- [x] **HTML pages** - Used the Go Live feature on VS code to render the HTML I wrote for each page.
 First I worked on the "Home" page that is presented to logged in users.
 Next I created the HTML for the "login" page that lets existing users log into their accoutn and new users to create an accoutn.
 Both of the log in buttons successfully link to the index html page.

-- [ ] **Proper HTML element usage** - Created a footer that contains my name and link to my GitHub that will be on all pages.
+- [x] **Proper HTML element usage** - Created a footer that contains my name and link to my GitHub that will be on all pages.
 I used input elements to create username and password input sections.
 Used "required" attribute on both the username and password.

-- [ ] **Links** - the "Log In" and "Create Accout" buttons both link to the home page (index.html)
+- [x] **Links** - the "Log In" and "Create Accout" buttons both link to the home page (index.html), all the links work for surfing between pages.

 Linked the canvases on the dashboard to the canvas.html file.
 Also included a "delete" button element for each canvas but planning on making it into an x button with CSS and JS for the functionality

 Home Page button links to index.html

-- [ ] **Text** - I did not complete this part of the deliverable.
+- [x] **Text** - Included text descriptions of the buttons and image on my html.
+The layout is not what I want it to be but hopefully I will fix it with CSS.

-- [ ] **3rd party API placeholder** - I did not complete this part of the deliverable.
+- [x] **3rd party API placeholder** - I just used a simple canvas elemetn in HTML to represent what I will be able to import an API for in order to implement the actual functionality of the drawing board

-- [ ] **Images** - I did not complete this part of the deliverable.
+- [x] **Images** - I used some plceholder images for the icons of the canavases but will be replaced with the users actual drawing boards.

-- [ ] **Login placeholder** - I did not complete this part of the deliverable.
+- [x] **Login placeholder** - Created a "welcome user" on the home page of the screen.
+I made some login input elements but they have no functionality yet

-- [ ] **DB data placeholder** - I did not complete this part of the deliverable.
+- [x] **DB data placeholder** - User information, as well as the saved canvas boards will eb stored in my database but for now are just represented by images and text.

-- [ ] **WebSocket placeholder** - I did not complete this part of the deliverable.
+- [x] **WebSocket placeholder** - The plan is to have updates of active users and edits in real time with the web socket implementation but for now is represented by a canvas element and a div elemetn containing text

 ## 🚀 CSS deliverable